 "quick, behind that conveniently-shaped lamp."
 Silence. "uh, ok, i guess you don't have to."

 The sound of snow crunching under the feet of someone with a quick stride caused Mistral to crouch down more, not wanting to be spotted.
 "SANS!"
 Papyrus yelled.
-"HAVE YOU FOUND YET?!"
+"HAVE YOU FOUND A HUMAN YET?!"

 "REALLY?!
 WOWIE!
 GUESS THAT'S SETTLED!"

 Mistral blinked at the sudden silence.
 Did Papyrus seriously just…

 The young skeleton stood up and leaned on the sentry station's side. "yeah."

 The human merely stood in place, staring straight at Sans.
 Unknown to those that couldn't read Sans's expressions (i.e. everyone but Mistral and Papyrus), the grinning skeleton's look became forced. "…are you just gonna stare at me, or…?"

 With a shrug, the human began to walk in the direction of Snowdin.
 Before they got too far, Sans spoke again. "well, i'll be straight-forward with you. my brother'd really like to see a human…and no, i'm not talking about you, misty!"